 Gibb River Road: additional insurance for rented 4wd needed?

 (England)

 Renting a 4WD is not cheap and the standard level of insurance leaves a very large excess.
 Damage to the underbody doesn't appear to be covered.
-As reasonably careful drivers, are we likely to damage the underbody travelling the Gibb River Road and visiting Mornington and Bungle Bungle?
+As reasonably careful drivers, are we likely to damage the underbody travelling the Gibb River Road and visiting Morningto and Bungle Bungle?
 Views and experience welcome.
 Our trip is in the first half of June

+Gibb River Road: additional insurance for rented 4wd needed?